Join the Rutledge Lab at University College London

 Do you want to develop computational models of decision making and subjective feelings and use neuroimaging and smartphones to explore the causes of mood disorders like depression?
 We are looking for you!

-PhD applicants.
+Predoctoral applicants.
 Students can apply to the four-year PhD in Computational Psychiatry at the Max Planck UCL Centre for Computational Psychiatry and Ageing Research on Russell Square.
-The ad for last year is available here.
+The most recent advertisement is available here.

 If you are interested in working in the lab, email Robb to discuss possibilities for PhD research.
 Interested students from the Wellcome Trust neuroscience 4-year PhD programme should email Robb about possible rotation research.